 Organizational Chart Software

-These software tools help you and your workforce visualize the structure of your organization.
+These software tools help you and your workforce visualize your organization's structure.
 By creating this visual representation of the positions an individual could hold in the present scenario, and as the organization expands, you can map out a clear career trajectory.
-This in turn functions as a highly effective motivational tool.
+This, in turn, functions as a highly effective motivational tool.

 For a list of effective tools, consult our organizational chart software buyer guide.